yjg30737/pyqt-database-example/README.md

 # pyqt-database-example
 PyQt database (SQLite) basic use example

-This can be used in PySide6 as well.
+This supports PySide6 as well.

 ## Requirements
 * PyQt5 >= 5.12